Signed in as:

 I'm Dr. Peter Sear, a Chartered Psychologist specialising in depth psychology.
 My background combines Jungian studies, empathic leadership research, and understanding how unconscious patterns shape our relationship with space.
 My thesis for my Jungian Masters Degree was entitled Wall Psyche, and focused on how spaces make us feel.

-This work emerged from recognising that our homes often reflect not who we are, but who we think we should be.
-Through depth psychology, we can understand what your space is telling you — and design environments that give you permission to be fully yourself.
-The work can apply to anything from the interior design of a room or office to larger architectural projects.
+This work emerged from recognising that our spaces often reflect not who we are, but who we think we should be.
+Through depth psychology, we can understand what a space is telling us — and design environments that give you permission to be fully yourself.
+The work can apply to anything from the interior design of a room or office to larger architectural projects, like stadia, hotels, and airports.

 I've created a Depth Psychology of Interior Design course and work with individuals who want their spaces to align with their authentic psychological needs.
 Please take a look by clicking the button.
 You may wish to take the class before booking a session with me or go straight to working together.